hsnborn22/quaternionic-analysis/README.md

   <h1>Quaternionic analysis</h1>
 </div>

 This monography is intended to be an introduction to the field of quaternionic analysis in a more accessible way.
 I believe in free knowledge, so I decided to make the book available here for everyone and completely for free in [english](quatAnalysisEng.pdf) and [italian](quatAnalysisIt.pdf).
+For readers who prefer a physical copy, however, I decided to also put a version for sale on amazon.

 The book starts with a treatise of the algebraic properties of the quaternions, including the properties of quaternionic polynomials and the study of the topological structures of their zero sets; this is done in the second chapter.